meltano/meltano/docs/src/_contribute/plugins.md

 ### File Bundle Development

-To create a file bundle plugin like <https://gitlab.com/meltano/files-dbt>, follow these steps:
+To create a file bundle plugin like <https://github.com/meltano/files-dbt>, follow these steps:

 1. Create a new plugin repository named `files-<service/tool>` (e.g. `files-airflow` or `files-docker`).
-1. Copy over `setup.py`, `README.md`, and `LICENSE` from <https://gitlab.com/meltano/files.dbt> and edit these files as appropriate.
+1. Copy over `setup.py`, `README.md`, and `LICENSE` from <https://github.com/meltano/files-dbt> and edit these files as appropriate.
 1. Create a `bundle` directory with an empty `__init__.py` file.
 1. Add all desired directories and files to the `bundle` directory.
 All of these files will be copied over into the Meltano project directory when the file bundle is added to the project.
 1. Add all file paths under `bundle` to the `package_data["bundle"]` array in `setup.py`
 1. Push your new plugin repository to GitLab.com.
-Official file bundle plugins live at `https://gitlab.com/meltano/files-...`.
+Official file bundle plugins live at `https://github.com/meltano/files-...`.
 1. Add an entry to `src/meltano/core/bundle/discovery.yml` under `files`.
 Set `name` and `pip_url` as appropriate, and if applicable, set `namespace` to the `namespace` of the plugin the file bundle is related to (e.g. `dbt`).
 1. If any files are to be updated automatically when [`meltano upgrade`](/reference/command-line-interface#upgrade) is run, add an `update` object with `[file path]: True` entries for each file.
 1. Success!
-You can now submit a merge request to Meltano containing the changes to `discovery.yml` (and an appropriate `CHANGELOG` item, of course).
+You can now submit a pull request to Meltano containing the changes to `discovery.yml` (and an appropriate `CHANGELOG` item, of course).